AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 ## Managing namespaces for your organization

 Depending on your organizational data and use cases, you may require custom namespaces.

-These are visible in the UI as those namespaces with **[!UICONTROL Custom]** as the **[!UICONTROL Owner]**.
 Custom namespaces can be created using the [!DNL Identity Service] API or through the UI.

 To create a custom namespace using the UI, select the **[!UICONTROL Create identity namespace]** button on the top-right of the **[!UICONTROL Identity Namespace]** page